 - These cheesecakes can last in the fridge for a good 4 to 5 days (without the cream topping).
 It is advisable to add the cream topping before serving.
 Always keep the cheesecakes chilled.

-Like this Earl Grey Cheesecake recipe?
-Here are my other posts you might want to check out:
+Like this cheesecake recipe?
+Here are my other posts you might want to check out

 - Easy Cheesecake Recipe - A Simple Baked Cheesecake